 Getting confirmation from the projector itself that the lamp is failing offers a certain amount of peace-of-mind.
-However, there are projectors that simply don’t have this feature at all.
+However, there are projectors that simply don’t have this feature at all so you can't tell in this way even if you wanted to (more on what you shouldn't try with projectors in our do's and dont's guide).
 Nothing to worry about here though, because the way a projector lamp fails is something that you can see and diagnose for yourself.

 When the lamp is reaching the end of life, the light will get dimmer, and because of that the colors will appear more washed out and the contrast will start to fall off (brights less bright and darks less dark).
 A quick way to get a feel for these things is to turn the projector on and run a few streaming tests.